Introduction

 3.1 Stadium Tour

-Embark on a guided stadium tour to explore the various sections of the Olympic Stadium.
-The tour will take you through the athletes’ entrance, the Marathon Gate, the Marathon Plaza, and the field.
-You’ll also have the opportunity to walk up the famous Olympic steps and stand on the podium, imagining what it must have felt like for the victorious athletes in 1936.
+Join a guided stadium tour and discover all the different sections of the Olympic Stadium.
+Where the tour goes is through the athletes’ entrance, the Marathon Gate, the Marathon Plaza and the field.
+You’ll also be able to walk up the famed Olympic steps as you try to imagine what it would have been like for all of the victorious athletes back in 1936.

 3.2 The Olympic Bell Tower